 Treatment is very difficult—and expensive.
 Depending on the injury, a patient might need surgery to remove bone fragments and stabilize the spine.
 If the column is pressing against the spine, then a doctor might operate to enlarge the spinal tunnel.

-As experienced Atlanta trucking accident attorneys, we understand that spinal care is expensive.
+As experienced attorneys, we understand that spinal care is expensive.
 Patients might need multiple surgeries and years of rehabilitation to relearn how to walk or to hold onto something.
 Many people cannot return to work, so they lose out on possibly decades of earning power and struggle to pay their bills.